Frequently Asked Questions

 NIH treatment guidelines are not mandates and thus do not and cannot restrict any provider’s decision to prescribe a medication that the NIH Guidelines panel does not recommend.
-As stated in the Introduction to the NIH guideline for COVID-19:
+As stated in the NIH COVID-19 Treatment Guidelines:

-- “Off-label” prescribing of a medicine that has received FDA-approval for another indication is both legal and common.
-Further, it is estimated that one in five prescriptions written today are for such off-label use.
+“Off-label” prescribing of a medicine that has received FDA-approval for another indication is both legal and common.

 Thus, if a pharmacist refuses to fill a prescription without an accepted indication for refusal as above, this can be considered “practicing medicine.”
 Given that pharmacists have no legal right to practice medicine, in such a case, a complaint to the state medical licensing board may be appropriate.
 Further, the permit holder/store owner, the pharmacist in charge, the pharmacist who refuses to fill a prescription, and the wholesaler are all licensed by their state’s Board of Pharmacy.
 A complaint for unprofessional conduct can be filed against each with the appropriate Board of Pharmacy.

-Gargling and rinsing (not swallowing, drinking) mouthwash solutions and using nasal sprays or nasal rinses are done to reduce the viral load in the nose and throat which in turn reduce the symptoms and severity of disease.
-This is likely more important with the Delta variant given it replicates faster and creates higher viral loads.
+Gargling and rinsing (not swallowing, drinking) mouthwash solutions and using nasal sprays or nasal rinses helps reduce the viral load in the nose and throat, which in turn can reduce the symptoms and severity of disease.
+This is likely more important with variants that replicate faster and create higher viral loads.
 Povidone iodine nose spray/drops should not be used longer than 5 days in pregnancy.

 To make 1% povidone/iodine concentrated solution from 10% povidone/iodine solution, IT MUST BE DILUTED FIRST.
 One dilution method is as follows: